groxaxo/LTX-2-OPTIMIZED/README.md

 # LTX-2 Optimized (8GB of VRAM Edition) + Web UI

-This repository contains a **modified and optimized version of the LTX-2 Video Generation Model**, designed specifically to run on consumer hardware with as little as **8GB VRAM**.
+This repository contains a **modified and optimized version of the LTX-2 Video Generation Model**, designed specifically to run on consumer hardware with as little as **8GB of VRAM**.

 It includes a fully-featured **Gradio Web Interface** to make generating videos, managing presets, and applying LoRAs easy without needing to remember complex command-line arguments.
 ## Web UI v2